 The significance of Maat developed to the point that it embraced all aspects of existence, including the basic equilibrium of the universe, the relationship between constituent parts, the cycle of the seasons, heavenly movements, religious observations and fair dealings, honesty, and truthfulness in social interactions.

 The ancient Egyptians had a deep conviction of an underlying holiness and unity within the universe.
 Cosmic harmony was achieved by the correct public and ritual life.
 Any disturbance in cosmic harmony could have consequences for the individual as well as the state.

 Maat was the spirit in which justice was applied rather than a legal document.
 It represented the normal and basic values that formed the backdrop for the application of justice that had to be carried out in the spirit of truth and fairness.

-In the principle of Maat, ancient Egypt had certain renounciations that a person was supposed to make at the time of judgement, after death.
-The renounciations are contained in what Europeans later called the book of the dead.
-However, it wasn't called the book of the dead in Egypt, but it was list of confessions someone had to make in the affirmative confirming they lived their lives well.
-It was written on papyrus (ancient type of paper) and buried together with the person who made the renounciations.
+In the principle of Maat, ancient Egypt had certain renunciations that a person was supposed to make at the time of judgment, after death.
+The renunciations are contained in what Europeans later called the book of the dead.
+However, it wasn't called the book of the dead in Egypt, but it was a list of confessions someone had to make in the affirmative confirming they lived their lives well.
+It was written on papyrus (an ancient type of paper) and buried together with the person who made the renunciations.
 See some examples below.

 (1).
 I have not committed sin.

 This video is an animated explanation of ancient Egypt's concept of Maat and judgement after death